-[6] Stock-based compensation:
+[7] Stock-based compensation:

-The Company accounts for stock-based compensation to employees and non-employees in conformity with the provisions of Accounting Standards Codification ("ASC") ASC Topic 718, "Compensation - Stock Compensation".
-Stock compensation to employees and non-employees consists of stock option grants that were recognized in the statements of operations based on their fair values at the date of grant.
+The Company accounts for stock-based compensation to employees and non-employees, which consists of stock option grants, through the Statements of Operations based on their fair values at the date of grant.

 The Company calculates the fair value of option grants utilizing the Black-Scholes pricing model.
 The resulting stock-based compensation expense for both employee and non-employee awards is generally recognized on a straight-line basis over the requisite service period of the award.
 Forfeitures are recognized as they occur.